frequently asked questions

 Donors who have resided in the UK, travelled overseas, gotten a tattoo, engaged in intravenous drug use or had male-to-male sex can join the Registry and become a donor.

 However, donors recruited to the Registry through the Australian Red Cross Lifeblood may still be required to meet their eligibility criteria.
-Please refer to the Lifeblood for more information.
+Please refer to the Lifeblood eligibility criteria for more information.

 I’ve heard young men make better donors?
 Isn’t that a tad sexist?